On the nature of buckling instability in galactic bars: Insights from recent studies

-where $f_{\rm p}$ was identified numerically as the pattern speed of the bar, which did not vary strongly during buckling and for this particular simulation was equal to $f_{\rm p} = 2.5$ Gyr$^{-1}$.
-It might be useful to note that in the more commonly used notation, with the circular frequency $\Omega' = f_x' + f_{\rm p}$ and the vertical frequency $\nu' = f_z'$ this relation translates to an even simpler formula: $3 \nu' = 4 \Omega'$.
-The relation, in terms of the 2D histogram of the distribution of the frequencies and the line given by equation~(\ref{relationfxfz}) are shown in the right panel of Fig.~\ref{freqzx}.
+The parameter $f_{\rm p}$ was identified numerically as the pattern speed of the bar, which did not vary strongly during buckling, and for this particular simulation it was equal to $f_{\rm p} = 2.5$ Gyr$^{-1}$.
+It might be useful to note that in the more commonly used notation, with the circular frequency $\Omega' = f_x' + f_{\rm p}$ and the vertical frequency $\nu' = f_z'$, this relation translates to an even simpler formula: $3 \nu' = 4 \Omega'$.
+The relation, in terms of the 2D histogram of the distribution of the frequencies and the line given by Equation~(\ref{relationfxfz}), is shown in the right panel of Fig.~\ref{freqzx}.
 Its origin is explored further below and in Section~4, where its connection to the pattern speed of the vertical distortion is described.

-The existence of this very tight relation between the vertical and horizontal frequencies after buckling was later confirmed by \citet{Sellwood2020}, \citet{Li2023}, and most recently by \citet{McClure2024} (for the case without the initial bulge), although they did not acknowledge the role of the pattern speed of the bar in it.
-However, using their published results concerning the appearance of the relation and the pattern speed of their simulated bars I confirmed that the relation~(\ref{relationfxfz}) is also obeyed by their results.
+The existence of this very tight relation between the vertical and horizontal frequencies after buckling was later confirmed by \citet{Sellwood2020}, \citet{Li2023}, and most recently by \citet{McClure2025} (for the case without the initial bulge), although they did not acknowledge the role of the pattern speed of the bar.
+However, using their published results concerning the appearance of the relation and the pattern speed of their simulated bars, one can easily demonstrate that the relation~(\ref{relationfxfz}) is also obeyed by their results.
 It is especially noteworthy given that the pattern speeds of the bars are different in all these simulations.
-This confirms that the presence of the pattern speed in this relation is not just a numerical coincidence but has a deeper meaning.
+This confirms that the presence of the pattern speed in this relation is not just a numerical coincidence, it has a deeper meaning.